Sidziesama/Sidziesama/README.md

 <h1> About - 💬 </h1>
 <p>
 I am an engineer who likes technology, entrepreneurship, and finance. <br></br>
-🌱 I’m currently fascinated by transformers, LLMs, and AI development.
+🌱 I’m interested in transformers, LLMs, and AI.
 </p>